JionneLizardo/AWS-Restart/README.md

 # Goanna Restart
-## This repository contains materials used for Teaching and Learning
+## A repository for AWS re/Start contains materials used for Teaching and Learning

 ### Setup your own GitHub repo